 Lisa Klakulak focuses her instruction on understanding the material and process in order to apply good technique and craftsmanship in implementing the elements of art and the principles of design.
 STRONGFELT courses are not kit or generally project oriented, rather, encouraging participants to question and develop a deeper understanding of the material and process through technical studies.
 This empowering approach provides a knowledge base to navigate results and to achieve personalized visions and aesthetics in the felt medium.

 Workshops descriptions listed below are examples of recent teaching and topics covered under a course title may vary depending on the length of course offered.
 Participants are requested to bring specific supplies in addition to the materials provided with the materials fee for each course and these lists/fees are made available by the hosting venue.
 Additionally, Klakulak offers special studio tools and a collection of her work for sale to participants.

-Hosting venues can contact Lisa Klakulak through this website’s CONTACT link to discuss the possibilities of hosting a workshop and/or lecture for your institution and its patrons.
-Slide lectures are available for an additional fee and through excellent visuals and dynamic delivery illustrating the unique qualities of wool and the wet felting process, Klakulak’s residency experiences, development of product, concepts and teaching approaches as well as the influences of her broad travels on her work and approach to life.
+Hosting venues can contact Lisa Klakulak through the CONTACT link to discuss the possibilities of hosting a workshop and/or lecture for your institution and its patrons.
+Slide lectures are available for an additional fee and through excellent visuals and dynamic delivery address the unique qualities of wool and the wet felting process, Klakulak’s residency experiences, development of product, concepts and teaching approaches as well as the influences of her broad travels on her work and approach to life.

 TWO-DIMENSIONAL FELTING TECHNIQUES:

 SCULPTING THREE-DIMENSIONAL FELT SURFACES

 A FULL SPECTRUM FOR PATTERNING & IMAGERY WITH PARTIAL FELTS

 Foundations for Wet Felting: Fiber Variations and Shrinkage Calculations

 All Levels | suggested time: 3 day course